Strivacity SDK for Android

 Overview

-The internal implementation of the Strivacity Mobile SDK for Android relies on the open-source AppAuth Library.
+Note: The internal implementation of the Strivacity SDK for Android relies on the open source AppAuth Library.

-Strivacity SDK for Android allows for building an application that can communicate with Strivacity using OAuth 2.0 PKCE flow.
+Strivacity SDK for Android provides the possibility to build an application that can communicate with Strivacity using OAuth 2.0 PKCE flow.

 You can define your own storage logic using the Storage interface.

-A refresh token can be used to refresh the auth state instead of re-running authentication.
+A refresh token can be used to refresh the auth state instead of running authentication again.

 Before you use the SDK